 You may completely skip the lentils in the tempering as aged people and young kids may not like the crunchy dal.

-1. Rinse carrots well under running water and chop them to bite sized pieces.
-You can also use onion or vegetable chopper to dice the carrots.
+1. Rinse 250 grams carrots well under running water.
+Peel them and chop them to bite sized pieces.
+You can also use a onion or vegetable chopper to dice the carrots.

-2. Pour oil to a pan and heat it.
-Add mustard seeds to the hot oil.
-Followed by chana dal, urad dal and red chilies.
+2. Pour 1½ tablespoon oil to a pan and heat it.
+Add ¼ to ½ teaspoon mustard seeds to the hot oil.
+Followed by 1 tablespoon chana dal, ½ to ¾ tablespoon urad dal and 1 dried red chili (broken).
 Fry them on a medium heat.

-3. When they turn golden, add curry leaves, garlic or ginger (optional) and green chilies.
+3. When they turn golden, add 1 sprig curry leaves, 1 teaspoon fine chopped ginger or 1 garlic clove (optional) and 1 to 2 chopped green chilies.
+Leave out green chilies and ginger for kids.

-4. Soon the curry leaves will turn crisp then add hing, chopped carrots, salt and turmeric.
+4. Soon the curry leaves will turn crisp then add a pinch of hing (optional), chopped carrots, ¼ teaspoon salt and ⅛ teaspoon turmeric.
 Adding salt at this stage is important as it lets the carrot sweat and cook in their own moisture.

 5. Stir fry for 2 minutes.

 6. Cover and cook on a low heat until carrots become tender.
 In between keep stirring so they don’t burn.
 If the carrots are too dry then you may sprinkle some water.
 Continue to cook covered.
-If using grated carrots, then do not cover and cook.
-Stir fry on a low to medium heat as required until tender.
+If using grated carrots, do not cover and cook.
+Instead stir fry on a low to medium heat as required until tender.

-7. When they are fork tender and not mushy add the coconut and mix well.
-If you do not have coconut, use the spice powder or idli podi or peanut podi.
+7. When the carrots are fork tender and not mushy add ¼ cup grated coconut and mix well.
+If you do not have coconut, use the spice powder I mentioned in the intro or sprinkle idli podi or peanut podi.
 Taste test and add more salt if needed.

 8. Stir fry for a minute and turn off.
 If using frozen coconut, stir fry until it becomes hot.